starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 #### Adding a New Transaction

-When a transaction is submitted to a node, e.g. through [the node API](https://github.com/starkware-libs/starknet-specs/blob/e9415a91dbf08b480fc05bb985d7cf8a93a898bc/api/starknet_write_api.json#L11), the node should transmit the new transaction to peers.
-Notification of the new transaction is done using pub-sub mechanism, using a topic known a-priori (similar to block propagation).
+When a transaction is submitted to a node, e.g., through [the node API](https://github.com/starkware-libs/starknet-specs/blob/e9415a91dbf08b480fc05bb985d7cf8a93a898bc/api/starknet_write_api.json#L11), the node should transmit the new transaction to peers.
+Notification of the new transaction is done using a pub-sub mechanism, using a topic known a-priori (similar to block propagation).

 The topic used to notify of new transactions will be `transaction_pool/` + configured chain id.
 Where the configured chain id is the [starknet chain id](https://docs.starknet.io/documentation/architecture_and_concepts/Blocks/transactions/#chain-id) configured for the node.